 * Rabbies Discount Card - money off restaurants, shopping and attractions

 * All items of a personal nature, telephone calls, etc

 You will be collected from your accommodation and travel south through the Cuillin Hills and back over to the mainland for stunning views over Loch Duich and the 5 Sisters of Kintail.
 Onto Loch Ness for lunch and the possibility of spotting "Nessie".
-There is a boat trip (Summer only) available here that will get you that bit closer!
-Heading south now through the Grampian mountains along Loch Laggan, famous now as "Monarch of the Glen Country" before passing Dalwhinnie, home to Scotland's highest whisky Distillery, and onwards past Blair Castle stopping for refreshments before heading back to Edinburgh past Perth and over the Forth Road Bridge.
-Arriving at 19.00 approx.
+Heading south now through the Grampian mountains along Loch Laggan, famous now as "Monarch of the Glen Country" before passing Dalwhinnie, home to Scotland's highest whisky Distillery, and onwards past Blair Castle stopping for refreshments before heading back to Glasgow.
+Arriving at 1930 approx.

 Additional Information :